-Discover the unique Brenta Dolomites, the impressive Adamello glacier and much more while hiking in the unspoilt nature of the Adamello-Brenta Nature Park
+Discover the unique Brenta Dolomites, the impressive Adamello glacier and much more during an unforgettable hike in the unspoilt nature of the Adamello-Brenta Nature Park

 Image gallery: Adamello Brenta Nature Park

-The Adamello Brenta Nature Park in the Western part of Trentino covers a surface of 620 sq km, making it the largest protected area of Trentino. it is crossed by the Val Rendena and surrounded by the Val di Non, the Val di Sole and the Valli Giudicarie, as well as the Adamello and Brenta mountain groups.
+The Adamello Brenta Nature Park in the western part of Trentino covers a surface of 620 sq km, making it the largest protected area of Trentino.
+It includes the Val Rendena and is surrounded by the Val di Non, the Val di Sole and the Valli Giudicarie, as well as the Adamello and Brenta mountain groups.
 The park was founded in 1967 and was the first Italian Nature Park to be established, following a law issued by the Autonomous Province of Trento.

-Deer, roe deer, chamois, squirrels, marmots, foxes, badgers, snow grouses and wood grouses are only some of the numerous animal and plant species living in the Alps.
+Deer, roe deer, chamois, squirrels, marmots, foxes, badgers, snow grouses and wood grouses and many other animal and plant species live in the Alps.
 The park is also known for being a home to the brown bear, which was resettled in Trentino in 1996 by the "Life Ursus" project.
 The staff of the Nature Park organises a wide range of interesting activities, such as excursions, hikes and workshops for the whole family, allowing visitors to discover all the peculiarities of this wonderful protected area.

 Established: 1967